cpriest/SnapLinksPlus/DevNotes.md

 # Todo
  - Resolve all inspection errors
  - ~~JsDoc comments for everything~~
- - Externalize CSS Styles
+ - Externalize CSS Styles♠
  - Separate all classes into their own files
  - Compiler/minimizer for production build?
+ - docElem is a sandboxed global, replace document.documentElement references with docElem
+ - Update phing (if js-csp/transducers.js work out)
+    - js-csp
+        - npm install
+        - copy csp.min.js to src/lib
+    - transducers.js
+        - download/install (npm?)
+        - copy transducers.js to src/lib

 # Test
- - Test using the new CSS3 all property to reset styles for our elements, such as setting all: initial on our SVG / SelectionRect DIV elements (may need to be contained by an element with style="all: inherit" This would replace the fix that was put in place for one website that had an overt transform selector set.
+ - ~~Test using the new CSS3 all property to reset styles for our elements, such as setting all: initial on our SVG / SelectionRect DIV elements (may need to be contained by an element with style="all: inherit" This would replace the fix that was put in place for one website that had an overt transform selector set.~~

 # Deferred / Possibly Won't Implement
  - Add Elements that have cursor: pointer (and have a click handler?)